-The Palliative Medicine Fellowship Program at IU School of Medicine trains individuals to develop expertise in the care of patients with serious illness and become leaders in the field of palliative care.
-All Palliative Medicine fellows participate in a blend of monthly clinical rotations and continuity experiences to achieve this goal.
-Trainees may elect a one-year clinical track or a two-year track to include a Master’s degree in clinical science or a Master’s degree in bioethics.
+The Hospice and Palliative Medicine Fellowship Program at Indiana University School of Medicine trains physicians to develop expertise in the care of patients with serious illness and become leaders in hospice and palliative care.
+Fellows participate in a blend of clinical experiences and small group learning throughout the one year fellowship program to ensure that fellows are prepared to practice palliative care in a variety of settings.

 Throughout your ACGME accredited fellowship year, you will:

 - Experience caring for seriously ill people on a variety of four-week block rotations and longitudinal experiences.
 The diversity of Indianapolis is reflected in the populations fellows serve during their fellowship.
 Fellows have the opportunity to experience providing palliative care in public, VA, and private community hospitals throughout the year.
 Fellows also have the opportunity to rotate at the beautiful inpatient hospice facilities of Center of Hospice Care in South Bend, IN, a smaller city located 2.5 hours north of Indianapolis, in addition to our longstanding local inpatient hospice partner unit at St. Vincent.

 - Participate in our comprehensive small-group education sessions.
 This involves a mixture of weekly didactics, formative simulation sessions, and monthly evening sessions geared toward your personal development as a palliative care physician.